-We calculated our provision for federal, state and international income taxes based on current tax law.
-On December 22, 2017, the U.S. enacted into law what is informally called the Tax Cuts and Jobs Act of 2017 (the "Act").
-The most significant provisions of the Act are the transition tax on previously undistributed foreign earnings of foreign subsidiaries, the reduction in the U.S. corporate statutory income tax rate from 35% to 21% beginning on January 1, 2018, and new taxes on certain foreign sourced earnings.
+We calculate our provision for federal, state and international income taxes based on current tax law.
+On December 22, 2017, the U.S. enacted into law what is informally called the Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform").
+The most significant provisions of U.S. Tax Reform are the transition tax on previously undistributed foreign earnings of foreign subsidiaries, the reduction of the U.S. corporate statutory income tax rate from 35% to 21% beginning on January 1, 2018, and new taxes on certain foreign sourced earnings.

 Under the accounting rules, companies are required to recognize the effects of changes in tax laws and tax rates on deferred tax assets and liabilities in the period in which the new legislation is enacted.
-The SEC staff issued Staff Accounting Bulletin ("SAB") 118, which provides guidance on accounting for the tax effects of the Act.
-SAB 118 provides a measurement period of up to one year from the Act's enactment date for companies to complete their accounting.
-In accordance with SAB 118, we are providing provisional amounts where appropriate which we believe represents a reasonable estimate based on available information and our interpretations of the Act.
-We will continue to evaluate the Act and adjust the provisional amounts as additional information becomes available.
-The Company expects to complete its detailed analysis no later than the fourth quarter of 2018.

-In the fourth quarter of 2017, the Company recorded a net provisional tax expense of \$41.6 million resulting from the enactment of the Act.
-Included in the net tax expense is a current tax expense of approximately \$28.1 million primarily related to the Act's transition tax on previously undistributed foreign earnings of foreign subsidiaries.
-The Company expects to utilize its U.S. federal net operating losses to partially offset the transition tax and release the associated valuation allowance.
-The transition tax is payable over 8 years at the election of the taxpayer.
-The remaining tax expense of approximately \$13.5 million is the required remeasurement of the Company's U.S. deferred tax assets and liabilities considering the Act's newly enacted tax rates and certain other impacts.
-The recorded impact of the Act is provisional and the final amount may differ, possibly materially, due to, among other things, the issuance of new guidance, legislative actions, changes in IRS interpretations, changes in accounting standards or related interpretations in response to the Act, and future actions by states within the U.S. that have not currently adopted the Act which is the basis for our estimates, interpretations and assumptions of the tax effects of the Act on the Company.
-Any tax impacts for these items will be recorded in subsequent quarters, as discrete adjustments to our income tax provision, once complete.
+The SEC staff issued Staff Accounting Bulletin ("SAB") 118, which provides guidance on accounting for the tax effects of U.S. Tax Reform.
+SAB 118 provides a measurement period of up to one year from enactment date for companies to complete their accounting.
+In accordance with SAB 118, the Company recorded a net provisional tax expense of \$41.6 million resulting from the enactment of U.S. Tax Reform.
+Included in the net tax expense was a current tax expense of \$28.1 million.
+The remaining tax expense of \$13.5 million was largely the required remeasurement of the Company's U.S. deferred tax assets and liabilities considering the new statutory tax rate.
+In the fourth quarter of 2018 the Company completed its accounting for the tax effects of U.S. Tax Reform.
+The net tax expense decreased by approximately \$12.3 million to \$29.3 million largely due to changes in the transition tax calculations.
+The current tax expense is \$15.0 million and the deferred tax expense is \$14.3 million.
+The Company elected to pay the transition tax over 8 years.

-The Company continues to analyze the Act including the tax impacts on its indefinite reinvestment assertion.
-This includes the potential tax impact of the global intangible low-taxed income ("GILTI") provision.
+The Company continues to evaluate the indefinite reinvestment assertion on foreign earnings in conjunction with the tax effects of U.S. Tax Reform.
+This includes the tax impacts of the global intangible low-taxed income ("GILTI") provision on current foreign earnings.
 The FASB issued guidance that allows for either recognizing deferred taxes for temporary differences expected to reverse as GILTI in future years or recognizing such taxes as current period expenses when incurred.
-Due to the complexity of calculating GILTI and management's current assertion that foreign earnings are indefinitely reinvested, we have not determined which method we will apply.
+The Company elected to recognize the tax effects of GILTI as a current period expense.